 Days on Market: 14 Settled Sales Price: $649,000.

 Seller Subsidy: $0.

-The listing can be seen: here.
-To see pics, open the link above and click on the camera icon to scroll through pics.
+The original listing can be seen here: here.
+To see pics, click on the camera icon after opening the link.